There's an old entomology proverb that provides some guidance on the seed rate required for the drilling of arable crops which says:

 Physiology research tells us that wheat crops need about 500 shoots/m2 at growth stage 31 to achieve their potential yield.
 Crops regularly produce more than 1000 shoots/m2 by this growth stage so in theory some of these excess shoots could be sacrificed to pests without affecting yield.
 Ultimately, we are advocating allowing ‘one (or more) for the wheat bulb fly’ although this does not scan quite as well as the original.
 WBF egg numbers are determined by a range of meteorological parameters and previous work has attempted to use this to predict pest risk.
 Our project looked to refine this even further and ultimately provide an alternative to soil sampling.

 The result was two predictive models that can be used for the integrated management of WBF.
 The first predicts pest levels and the second the number of shoots a winter wheat crop will achieve when sown at a specific seed rate on a specific sowing date.
 The proposed IPM strategy for WBF is described below.

 Both models had a predictive accuracy of 70% and so provide a foundation for a future IPM strategy minimising crop damage by WBF.

-A research paper entitled 'Development of a pest threshold decision support system for minimising damage to winter wheat from wheat bulb fly, Delia coarctata' authored by Daniel J Leybourne, Kate E Storer, Pete Berry, and Steve Ellis is currently undergoing revisions for publication in the Annals of Applied Biology.
-A preprint of the research can be viewed here.
+A research paper entitled 'Development of a pest threshold decision support system for minimising damage to winter wheat from wheat bulb fly, Delia coarctata' authored by Daniel J Leybourne, Kate E Storer, Pete Berry, and Steve Ellis was published 2 July 2021 in the Annals of Applied Biology.
+The research can be viewed here.

 About the ADAS Pest Evaluation Services team